coreinfrastructure/best-practices-badge/doc/security.md

   The first criterion requires that the user be activated and provide the correct reset authentication token that was emailed to the user;
   anyone who can do this can already receive or intercept that user's email.
+  The need for the correct authentication token is verified by the automated test `password resets`.

-As documented in CONTRIBUTING.md, we forbid including email addresses in server-sides caches, so that accidentally sharing the wrong cache won't reveal email addresses.
+As documented in CONTRIBUTING.md, we forbid including email addresses in server-side caches, so that accidentally sharing the wrong cache won't reveal email addresses.
 Most of the rest of this document describes the other measures we take to prevent turning unintentional mistakes